Get Your Priorities Straight

 Do you have a priority list?
 I certainly do.
 Think of your priority list as the compass that keeps you focused on your most important goals.
 When you have this guide, living successfully with attention deficit disorder (ADHD or ADD) becomes easier.

 Most adults with ADHD bash their way through life with no thought to what’s important.
 And when some of them write down their priorities, they wind up ignoring the list or put it somewhere clever, never to be seen again.

-If you want to stop living at the whim of your ADHD, take your priorities seriously.
+If you want to stop living at the whim of your ADHD, learn how to prioritize.
 But how do you use the list each day as you’re bombarded with tasks, requests, and distractions?
 How can your list help you stay the course?
 Here are some tips.

 Priority List How-To’s